How to Install a UK eSIM: Guide for iPhone and Android

 You can also customise which line each contact uses for calls, or set your iPhone to ask which line to use when you dial a number.

-For a full walkthrough of dual SIM setup, check out our UK eSIM dual SIM setup guide.
+For a full walkthrough of dual SIM setup, check out the UK eSIM dual SIM setup guide.

 Through your provider’s app.
 Most providers have apps that let you buy additional data with a few taps.
 Open the app, log in, and look for “Top Up” or “Buy More Data.”